Skip to content

 7. Add one cup of vinegar to a dishwasher safe bowl on the bottom rack.

-8. Run a normal hot water cycle.
+8. Run a normal hot water cycle with the vinegar in dishwasher.
 The hottest setting sometimes works even better to cut through the grease and kill bacterial growth.

 9. While the wash cycle is running, wipe down the outside of the dishwasher door with mild dish soap, warm water, and a wet rag or microfiber cloth.
 Or use your favorite all-purpose spray on the dishwasher door.